ritijjain/pudhina-fresh/_posts/2018-07-30-gdp-per-unit-land-area.md.md

 title:  "How Efficient Are Economies at Using Their Land – GDP Per Unit Land Area"
 date:   2018-07-30
 tags: ['#data', '#economics']
-scrollindicator: true
-excerpt: >
-    Amongst more than a dozen metrics that can be used to measure economic prosperity, GDP Per Unit Land Area doesn’t seem to get much attention.
-Nonetheless, it is an interesting metric to look at and gives a new definition of “rich” countries.
 ---

 Amongst more than a dozen metrics that can be used to measure economic prosperity, GDP Per Unit Land Area doesn’t seem to get much attention.
 Nonetheless, it is an interesting metric to look at and gives a new definition of “rich” countries.